Wills

 Key Takeaway

 UK courts will not accept a Will written under foreign law for UK assets.
-The document must comply with English and Welsh legal requirements and must be an original, signed document — not a scan, fax, or digital copy.
+The document must comply with English and Welsh legal requirements and must be an original, signed document; no scanned or faxed or digital copies are accepted.

 How Can You Write a UK Will While Living Abroad?